mjbradvica/personal-website-articles/2021/chain-of-responsibility.md

 ### Other Things To Remember

-Considering using the command pattern as the type parameter for your chains.
-So instead of "Widget", it may be "CreateWidget" or "ShipWidget".
+You should consider using the command pattern as the type parameter for your chains.
+So instead of "Widget," it may be "CreateWidget" or "ShipWidget."
 You would then have an IChainFactory of type CreateWidget or IChainFactory of type ShipWidget.
 This will allow for you to create similar chains for the same object.

 You can reuse the IChainHandler interface to create a base handler that has logging or exception handling built in.
 This would further reduce the amount of testing required.